dnsimple/dnsimple-support/content/articles/regional-records.markdown

 Regional records lets you select geographical regions where you want a record to appear.

-We currently have 5 points of presence:
+We currently have 6 points of presence:

 * California, US
 * Illinois, US
 * Virginia, US
 * Amsterdam, NL
 * Tokyo, JP
+* Sydney, AU

 When creating a new record, select the point of presence for this record. **If you don't select any, the record will appear in all of them.**